chain4travel/camino-docs/docs/camino-messenger/introduction.md

 #### Partners

-Partner configuration can be managed via the Camino Partner showroom, which forms part of the Camino Application Suite.
-The Partner Config stores into a smart contract CM Account (go-live end of September 2024).
+Partner configuration can be managed via the Camino Partner Showroom, which forms part of the Camino Application Suite.
+The Partner Config stores into a smart contract CM Account.

 Partners create a Messenger Account through a wizard.
 Suppliers configure the services they offer and Distributors configure the services they want to obtain.
 The Messenger Bots can be registered so that Suppliers can identify the distributor requesting the services and personalize their offering.
 There is a matching service, where partners can easily search for suppliers offering a specific service, what message version(s) is/are supported.
 Suppliers can easily find Distributors that want their services and Distributors can easily find suppliers that provide the required services.